navicore/beforeAndAfter/README.md

 #### A meme generator of before and after sharable cameraphone pics
 ---------------------------------------------------------------

-written in a hurry between 8:30AM and 4PM with rusty skills
+written in a hurry between 8:30AM and 4PM in a big strange crowded room with lots of distractions...

 1. Prompts the user to take a 'before' pic and an 'after' pic.